 Choose another country or region to see content specific to your location

-We work with national, regional and local governments in the areas of political participation, public administration, decentralisation and local government reforms, human rights, accountability, transparency and anti-corruption to identify and foster engagement between citizens and their government, recognising that both the supply and demand for good governance is necessary to initiate change.
-In doing so, we strive to improve public governance through our specialised knowledge in organisational and individual capacity building, and provide comprehensive solutions to make change possible, plausible and successful.
+We work with national, regional and local governments in the areas of political participation, public administration, decentralisation & local reforms, human rights, accountability, transparency and anti-corruption and gender mainstreaming.
+We identify and foster engagement between citizens and their government, recognising that both the supply & demand for good governance is necessary to initiate change.
+In doing so, we strive to improve public governance through our specialised knowledge in organisational and individual capacity building, providing comprehensive solutions to make change possible, plausible and successful.
 We have been applying problem-driven iterative adaptation (PDIA) approaches to our design, implementation and evaluation work across a range of governance programmes.
-We take a rights based approach; and are making use of new digital technology in our governance work in South Asia and sub-Saharan Africa.
+We take a rights-based approach; and are making use of new digital technology in our governance work in South Asia and sub-Saharan Africa.

 Click here to read more...